Our Travelationship in Review: November 2015

 November Wrapup 08

 Of course, we met more fantastic people.
-Thank you, Helen, Dean, James, Semhal, Amanda, Dieter, Benedict, Ana, Lotje, Mary, Berket, JT, you each brought extra oomph to our days.
+Thank you, Helen, Dean, James, Semhal, Amanda, Dieter, Benedict, Ana, Lotje, Mary, Berket, and JT, you each brought extra oomph to our days.
 Special thanks to Mohammed for his help and compassion.

 The Not So Great